MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/security/defender/microsoft-secure-score-whats-new.md

 ### <a name="remove-improvement-action-related-to-microsoft-defender-for-endpoint"></a>Remover a ação de melhoria relacionada ao Microsoft Defender para Ponto de Extremidade

-- Definir a verificação de conteúdo do aplicativo Web do Microsoft Defender SmartScreen da Windows Store para avisar
+- Definir Microsoft Defender SmartScreen Windows verificação de conteúdo da Web do aplicativo da Loja para avisar

 ## <a name="august-2020"></a>Agosto de 2020

-### <a name="updated-improvement-action-for-azure-active-directory"></a>Ação de aperfeiçoamento atualizada para o Azure Active Directory
+### <a name="updated-improvement-action-for-azure-active-directory"></a>Ação de melhoria atualizada para Azure Active Directory

 - Habilitar a política para bloquear a autenticação herdado